-Not to be overlooked, in addition to the examples listed here, throughout the 2022 calendar year the Department and the OECS received and reviewed 232 Election Fraud Complaints, handled hundreds of e-mails, as well as answered hundreds of phone calls made to the Voter Fraud Hotline.
+Throughout the 2023 calendar year the OECS in addition to the complaints outlined in the pages to come, also received and reviewed 541 Election Fraud Complaints, hundreds of e-mails, as well as handled over 800 phone calls made to the Voter Fraud Hotline.

-Finally, we would like to thank our partners at the Florida Attorney General's Office, the FDLE, the Department of Corrections, the Department of Highway Safety and Motor Vehicles, and the 67 county Supervisors of Elections who each played important roles by assisting the OECS in identifying and investigating many of these election crime cases.
+OECS thank our partners at the Florida Attorney General's Office, FDLE, the Department of Corrections, the Department of Highway Safety and Motor Vehicles, local State Attorneys and the 67 county Supervisor of Elections who each played important roles by assisting the OECS in identifying and investigating many of these election crime cases.